Creating A Purchase Order System For Your Small Business

 Since purchase orders are a legal agreement between buyers and sellers, they can protect you from price increases and any legal disputes that arise regarding the order.
 And if the price changes between the time you submitted your purchase order and the time of delivery, you’ll have a record of the agreed-upon price.

-Tracking incoming orders by matching them to the POs in your record-keeping system helps simplify inventory management.
+Tracking incoming orders by matching them to purchase orders in your record-keeping system helps simplify inventory management.
 Also, good purchasing records are an asset in dealing with audits.
 Some types of audits also require proof that a manager approved procurement decisions, and purchase orders are the best documentation for that.

 Purchase orders make it easier to look up repeat orders of similar or identical items, so you can track what your business purchased when, and for how much.
 Accurate, easy-to-access records about how much your company spends are also valuable for budgeting.